woshipapa/HunyuanVideo-2DParallel/README.md

 The environment for this project is provided through a Docker image, ensuring that all dependencies are encapsulated for ease of deployment and consistency across different systems.
 The image is still being uploaded and will be available for use shortly.

+## Accelerate and Deepspeed Support
+This project supports integration with both accelerate and deepspeed for distributed training and inference.

+- Data Parallelism: The **data_parallel_size** is configurable, allowing for parallel processing across multiple devices, speeding up training and inference.

+- Sequence Parallelism: The **sequence_parallel_size** is also supported, enabling fine-grained parallelism across different sequence lengths and improving the- handling of large-scale data.

+### BatchSamplerShard for DP+SP
+A key modification in the accelerate framework is the enhancement of the BatchSamplerShard.
+This custom sampler now supports distributed data sampling for both Data Parallelism (DP) and Sequence Parallelism (SP).
+Specifically:

+- DP+SP Distributed Sampling: This version ensures that data within the same SP group is consistent across devices.
+Previously, the original implementation only supported independent data on each device.
+With this change, all devices within the same SP group will sample the same batch, maintaining data consistency across the group.

+## DeepSpeed Integration
+In this project, DeepSpeed is further integrated through the mesh_device parameter used in deepspeed_initialize.
+This allows the initialization of device_mesh and the retrieval of the ProcessGroup, which is essential for handling distributed communication during training and inference.

+- device_mesh: Initialized using the **mesh_device** parameter in **deepspeed_initialize**, enabling efficient communication across multiple devices.

+- ProcessGroup: Once the **device_mesh** is initialized, the ProcessGroup is obtained, which is crucial for the distributed communication layer in training.

+Moreover, in the accelerate pipeline, the **DeepSpeedEngine (wrapped model)** is extracted and encapsulated into a **ParallelManager** class, which simplifies the management of parallel tasks.

+- ParallelManager: This class wraps the DeepSpeedEngine and handles the communication and synchronization tasks required for efficient distributed processing.

+## Contribution
+Feel free to fork this repository and submit pull requests with improvements or bug fixes.